St Nicolas Church, Guildford: Parish

 The parish is one of the three ancient parishes of Guildford borough, together with Holy Trinity and St Mary's,.
 Those parishes lie on the east bank of the river, but the ancient borough extended across the river to include the westernmost part of the much larger St Nicolas’ parish.
 The ancient parish was c.
 2600 acres, with the easternmost section historically incorporated into Guildford borough, but with a large rural hinterland extending west into Godalming A Hundred and including the tithings of Artington and Littleton.
 During the last century, the creation of the new parishes of All Saints in Onslow Village and St Francis Littleton have reduced the size of St Nicolas’ parish.
 The parish includes Loseley, the home of the More (later More-Molyneux) family since 1509, whose memorial chapel, dating from c.
 1550, is attached to the south side of St Nicolas’ church.
-Also within the parish on St Catherine's Hill is the ruined Grade 1 listed St Catherine’s Chapel dating c.
+Also within the parish on St Catherine's Hill is the ruined Grade I listed St Catherine’s Chapel dating c.
 1300, an enigmatic building with royal and pilgrimage connections.